 How are IECA members different than other independent educational consultants?

 Those who wish to join IECA submit to an extensive vetting process: checking references, extensive campus visits, demonstrating experience and education that includes an advanced degree, even a review of their marketing materials and website.
 Because IECA consultants are committed to the highest ethical standards of practice, families will find that our members have the student’s best interest as their sole focus.
 IECA members sign an annual pledge that governs their interactions with colleges, students, and parents.
-They agree to avoid any action that distorts or misrepresents a student’s record or interfere with a university’s ability to accurately evaluate a student.
-(10 Ways IECA Members are Different from other IECs)
+They agree to avoid any action that distorts or misrepresents a student’s record or interferes with a university’s ability to accurately evaluate a student.
+(10 Ways IECA Members are Distinctive)

 How do admission staff react to applicants when they know an IEC was involved?